kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

     - Can only toggle between Dedicated mode and Host mode; cannot be changed from or to Default mode (shared tenancy)
 - Assign an IAM Role (i.e. limit permitted actions) to an EC2 in order to lock down blast radius from security breach.
 - Metadata about an instance is available; can get info about an instance (such as its public ip or the user data script).
+  - TODO: **Certificates** are related to SSL and help define the identity of a site or transmission.
 - TODO: pricing; fefects of reboots